Fort Mackinac

 Last Admission 4:00 p.m.

 Last Admission 3:00 p.m.
-Admission is ONLY at the Avenue of Flags or north entrance.
+Admission is ONLY at the North Sally Port entrance.

-Admission also includes The Richard & Jane Manoogian Mackinac Art Museum, Biddle House, featuring the Mackinac Island Native American Museum, and Benjamin Blacksmith Shop (May 10 – October 6), and the American Fur Co.
-Store & Dr. Beaumont Museum and McGulpin House (June 1-August 17).
+Admission also includes The Richard & Jane Manoogian Mackinac Art Museum (May 8 – October 4), Biddle House, featuring the Mackinac Island Native American Museum, Benjamin Blacksmith Shop, the American Fur Co.
+Store & Dr. Beaumont Museum, and McGulpin House (June 6-August 22).

 Group rates available!
 If you have 12 or more people visiting with you, please contact our Marketing and Group Travel and Coordinator.

 Fort Mackinac is located on Mackinac Island within the boundaries of Mackinac Island State Park, on the bluff overlooking the City of Mackinac Island and Haldimand Bay.
-There are two entrances: via the front ramp off Fort Street and at back off Huron Road at the Avenue of Flags.
+There are two entrances: the South Sally Port via the ramp off Fort Street and the North Sally Port off Huron Road.

 Address: